im-bipo/kreebi-hotel/README.md

 ## Description

-Welcome to KREEBI HOTEL – a modern hotel website designed using React and styled with TypeScript.
+Welcome to KREEBI HOTEL – a modern hotel website designed using React and styled with TAILWIND.
 This project focuses on delivering a sleek and user-friendly frontend for a hotel website, providing a seamless experience for potential guests.

 ## Features

 - **React Components**: Utilizes the power of React for a modular and maintainable codebase.
-- **TAILDWIND CSS Styling**: Styling is done with TAILDWIND.
+- **TAILWIND CSS Styling**: Styling is done with TAILWIND.
 - **Responsive Design**: The website is designed to be responsive, providing an optimal viewing experience across various devices.

 ## Live Demo